lino-framework/cosi/docs/specs/sales.rst

 Trade types
 ===========

-The plugin defines some additional database fields to be installed by :func:`inject_tradetype_fields
+The plugin updates your trade types and defines some additional database fields to be installed by :func:`inject_tradetype_fields
-<lino_cosi.lib.ledger.choicelists.inject_tradetype_fields>`
+<lino_cosi.lib.ledger.choicelists.inject_tradetype_fields>`.

+For example the sales price of a product:

 >>> print(ledger.TradeTypes.sales.price_field_name)
 sales_price